Roi Airfield (Dyess Airfield)

 Naming Honor

-Renamed Dyess Field in 1944, in honor of Lt.
-Col Aquilla James Dyess who was killed in action on February 2, 1944 on northern Namur Island, and earned the medal of honor for his actions in the battle.
+In 1944, Roi Airfield was renamed Dyess Field in honor of Lt.
+Col Aquilla J. Dyess who was killed in action on February 2, 1944 on northern Namur Island, and postumously earned the Congressional Medal of Honor for his actions.

 American based at Roi-Namur